In this post, you will see:

-The Files app, which comes with the Android device, will always show file extensions.
+The Files app that comes with the Android device always displays file extensions.

-It doesn’t have the option to hide file extensions.
+It does not have the ability to hide file extensions.

 Show or Hide File Extensions in Astro (Android)

-You can hide or show file extensions for single or all folders in Astro.
+You can hide or display file extensions for individual or all folders in Astro.

 Remember that all folders setting doesn’t override the single folder setting.

 Tap the three vertical lines at the top left.